VaidhyaMegha/vaidhyamegha-knowledge-graphs/README.md

 # Open Knowledge Graph on Clinical Trials

 VaidhyaMegha has built an open [knowledge graph](https://arxiv.org/pdf/2003.02320.pdf) on clinical trials.
-This repository contains the source code along with instructions to generate and use the knowledge graph.
+- This repository contains the source code along with instructions to generate and use this knowledge graph.
+- More information, including references, is available in [article](docs/open_knowledge_graph_on_clinical_trials/out.pdf) and also [here](docs/open_knowledge_graph_on_clinical_trials/README.md)

+# Knowledge graph for technical decision making

+VaidhyaMegha is building an open [knowledge graph](https://arxiv.org/pdf/2003.02320.pdf) on technical decision making.
+- This [repository](https://github.com/VaidhyaMegha/technical-decision-framework) contains the source code along with instructions to use this periodically curated knowledge graph.
+- More information, including references, is available in [article](docs/open_knowledge_graph_on_technical_decisions/out.pdf) and also [here](docs/open_knowledge_graph_on_clinical_trials/README.md)

 ## Getting Started